Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/README.md

 - NLP_News-Popularity-Prediction.html (methodology, insights, results)
 - and NLP_News-Popularity-Prediction.pdf (idem in other format).

 I recommend reading methodology, insights and results in the HTML version rather than the PDF version.
 The HTML version offers a dynamic table of contents, graphs and tables are not split over two pages and more color brings, in my perception, more readability.
 The file NLP_News-Popularity-Prediction.html is comprised of the HTML source code.
-To access the rendered HTML pages, you only have to prepend https://htmlpreview.github.io/ to the original URL
+To access the rendered HTML pages, you only have to prepend e.g. https://htmlpreview.github.io/ to the original URL of the HTML file https://github.com/Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/blob/master/NLP_News_Popularity_Prediction.html and click on the combination.
+In other words, click on https://htmlpreview.github.io/?https://github.com/Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/blob/master/NLP_News_Popularity_Prediction.html .

 <br>